H2X

 H2X, eventually designated as the AN/APS-15, was an American ground scanning radar system used for blind bombing during World War II.
-It was developed at the MIT Radiation Laboratory under direction of Dr. George E. Valley Jr. to replace the less accurate British H2S radar, the first ground mapping radar to be used in combat.
+It was developed at the MIT Radiation Laboratory under direction of Dr. George E. Valley Jr. as an evolution of the original British H2S radar, the first ground mapping radar to be used in combat.
 H2X was also known as the "Mickey set" and "BTO" for "bombing through the overcast" radar.

 H2X differed from the original H2S primarily in its 3-cm wavelength X band rather than H2S' 10-cm S band.
-This shorter wavelength gave H2X higher resolution than H2S, allowing it to provide usable images over large cities which appeared as a single blob on the H2S display.
+This shorter wavelength gave H2X higher resolution than early marks of H2S, allowing it to provide usable images over large cities which appeared as a single blob on the H2S display.
 The Royal Air Force (RAF) initially considered using H2X as well, but would instead develop their own X band system, the H2S Mk.
 III.
 The RAF system entered service in late 1943, before the first use of H2X in early 1944.

 The desire for even higher resolution, enough to image individual docks and bridges, led to a number of variations on the H2X system, as well as the more advanced AN/APQ-7 "Eagle" system.
 All of these were replaced in the post-war era with systems customized for the jet powered strategic bombers that entered service.